CellProfiler/CellProfiler-Analyst/README.txt

   the column x will appear as y, and can not be matched back to the database.
 * If multiple PlateMapBrowsers are open, only the most recent one will be updated with an enrichment table if one is generated.
+* Please report other bugs, issues, or feature requests to the forum at cellprofiler.org/forum